 Organize your nursery so it is a comfortable room for you and for baby!
-Here are the best nursery organization tips as well as some pretty nursery design so you can start setting up your dream nursery!
+Here are tips on how to organize a nursery, as well as some pretty nurseries so you can ideas on how to organize your dream nursery!

 Your baby might not care about the nursery organization you’ve done or the handmade quilt that adorns their rocker.
-Babies don’t notice all the aesthetics of their nursery, but setting up certain things will help them—and you—feel more comfortable.
-Here are some tips to help you organize and set up your baby’s nursery.
+Babies don’t notice all the aesthetics of their nursery, but setting up certain things will help them—and you—feel more comfortable and organized.

 Start organizing your nursery while you’re in your second trimester.
 Hopefully by that time, you’re past the morning sickness and fatigue, but don’t feel too uncomfortable to move around and decorate.
 The closer you get to your due date, the harder it will be to get things done!